Race Across the World series 2: Leg 2: Copán Ruinas, Honduras → Panama City, Panama

-Jo & Sam chose to go through El Salvador to get to Nicaragua.
+Jo and Sam chose to go through El Salvador to get to Nicaragua.
 Although they were the first team to leave, they worked for a day at a hostel in El Cuco, El Salvador collecting turtle eggs to earn some money, which lost them their lead.
-In an effort to get to the front, Dom & Lizzie decided to travel non-stop in Honduras from Santa Rosa de Copán on back-to-back buses, hopping from town to town, and became the first team to cross into Nicaragua.
+In an effort to get to the front, Dom and Lizzie decided to travel non-stop in Honduras from Santa Rosa de Copán on back-to-back buses, hopping from town to town, and became the first team to cross into Nicaragua.
 After stopping in Limón, Costa Rica to work in a farm with the Bribri tribe, they arrived at the checkpoint in Panama City first on Day 14 of the race.

-As they were a long way behind, Emon & Jamiul took the faster CA1 route via San Salvador to make up time.
+As they were a long way behind, Emon and Jamiul took the faster CA1 route via San Salvador to make up time.
 They also took an expensive direct bus ride from Managua to David, Panama.
-They overtook Jen & Rob, who took a break in León and the Monteverde Cloud Forest Reserve and were the last team to arrive at Panama City.
+They overtook Jen and Rob, who took a break in León and the Monteverde Cloud Forest Reserve and were the last team to arrive at Panama City.

 In Honduras, after buying food at a stop, Michael found that he had lost his money belt containing £1,155, more than half of the team's remaining funds.
-Even though they tried to earn some money at the Ballena National Marine Park, Shuntelle & Michael decided to quit the race at the second checkpoint as they felt they could no longer compete with so little money left.
+Even though they tried to earn some money at the Ballena National Marine Park, Shuntelle and Michael decided to quit the race at the second checkpoint as they felt they could no longer compete with so little money left.